Robert Burns Hotel

 The full-menu has plenty of stars, but if you’re with a picky eater (you know who they are), make a beeline for the paella for two.
 Dished out at a per head price, an aromatic pan of prawns, calamari, mussels and clams will have everyone’s mouth watering at the table.

-The news gets better too—Robbie runs half price Paella nights on Monday, because he knows how much of this stuff you can smash.
-Other offers include Tapas Tuesdays (four plates for $20) and classic Wednesday steak nights.
+The news gets better too—Robbie runs classic Wednesday steak nights and happy hour Monday to Friday.
 You might as well clear the first half of the week for this.

 Image credit: Michelle Jarni for The Urban List